 First Baptist Food Pantry

 The First Baptist Church in Tooele is offering an emergency food pantry to meet the needs of our community.
-The food pantry is available for emergency needs.
-Hours of operation are Saturdays from 10 a.m. to noon.
-We are located at 580 S. Main Street.
-For information call (435) 882-2048.
+Hours are Saturdays from 10 a.m. to noon.
+First Baptist Church is located at 580 S. Main Street.
+For information, call 435-882-2048.

 Baby blankets needed

 Baby blankets are needed for the nursery at Mountain West Medical Center.
 Blankets should be new and in good condition.
 Homemade blankets are also accepted if new.
-Donations can be turned in to the volunteer desk at Mountain West Medical Center, 2055 N. Main St. in Tooele.
-Call Diane at (435) 843-3691 with any questions.
+Donations can be turned in to the volunteer desk at Mountain West Medical Center, 2055 N. Main Street in Tooele.
+Call Diane at 435-843-3691 with any questions.

 Meals at the Lodge